“Embrace the wrinkles.” That’s what I say. Oh, I don’t mean on my face… I mean on my DIY plaid chargers! This DIY is all about effect, not perfection.

-Ever since I saw these red tartan plaid chargers from Williams-Sonoma, I have been smitten with plaid!But their price tag was a bit high for me, so I decided to go shopping for some plaid wrapping paper to make my own plaid chargers!
+Since the day I saw these red tartan plaid chargers from Williams-Sonoma, I have been smitten with plaid.
+And our recent trips to Scotland only fueled the fervor!But their price tag was a bit high for me, so I decided to go shopping for some plaid wrapping paper to make my own plaid chargers!

 DIY Plaid Chargers

-I found this wonderful Plaid and Red Reversible Christmas Wrapping Paper (find something similar HERE):
+I found this wonderful Plaid and Red Reversible Christmas Wrapping Paper (find something similar HERE or Here):

 I took some plain red chargers, and laid one face down on a piece of the wrapping paper, cutting around the edge with an exacto knife.